AI Voiceover Revolution Exploring Neural Text-to-Speech

 The Rise of AI Voiceover and TTS Architectures

 Alright, let's dive into the world of ai voiceovers!
 Did you know that speech synthesis has been around for, like, forever?
 But it's only now getting really good.
+This recent leap is thanks to major advancements in computing power, the availability of vast amounts of data, and clever algorithmic breakthroughs.

 Here's the lowdown on the rise of AI voiceover and tts architectures: